Friday, January 2, 2009

 “New Song” crashes in with a good start, but soon ends up in a wash of synthesizers.
 “Had Enough” is John’s, a little too close to the Quadrophenia title.
 At least Roger was happy to sing one of John’s songs for a change, even if he wasn’t thrilled about the string arrangement, courtesy of Pete’s father-in-law.
 (This song would be ripped off in four years’ time by Asia on their first album.)
 “905” is also from a futuristic opera John was writing that fits just barely into whatever the Lifehouse plot was this time.
-“Sister Disco” has some great movements, but to this day nobody seems to possibly understand what it’s supposed to be about.
-“Music Must Change” is the big statement, spread around a jazzy idea.
+“Sister Disco” has some great movements, with clever use of synthesizer with classical overtones, but to this day nobody seems to possibly understand what it’s supposed to be about.
+“Music Must Change” is the big statement, somewhat related to the opening track, but spread around a jazzy idea that helps set it apart from the rest of the album.

 “Trick Of The Light” is one of John’s best, and perhaps the best on the album.
-“Guitar And Pen” is easily the worst.
-It careens around an annoying Gilbert & Sullivan arrangement that takes too long to finish.
-“Love Is Coming Down” is the pretty ballad that doesn’t quite fit Roger’s voice or the audience.
+Again sung by Roger, it appears to concern the aftermath with a hired escort, and almost poignant now considering John’s last night on earth.
+However, “Guitar And Pen” is easily the worst.
+It careens around an annoying Gilbert & Sullivan arrangement that takes too long to finish, with obnxoious vocals to match.
+“Love Is Coming Down” is the token pretty ballad that doesn’t quite fit Roger’s voice or the audience.
+Still, it’s a guilty pleasure around these parts.
 The title track is still classic after all these years, though if you’ve gotten used to hearing it daily on Classic Rock radio, you may have long tired of it.

-As an album Who Are You hasn’t aged well, and the bonus tracks on the reissue aren’t very revealing.
+As an album Who Are You hasn’t aged well, and the bonus tracks on the first reissue weren’t very revealing.
 “No Road Romance” is a stark Pete demo that sounds of a type with his 1975 material.
-An early runthrough of “Empty Glass” shows promise, yet it’s doubtful Roger would ever sing it.
-The rest of the tracks are alternate mixes or versions of the last three songs on side two, none very exciting.
+An early runthrough of “Empty Glass” shows promise, yet it’s doubtful Roger would ever have sung it.
+The rest are alternate mixes or versions of the last three songs on side two, none very exciting.

 It would have been a shame to end the band on this note, and fans still argue about whether The Who should have kept going.
 But they did.